hjorthjort/hjorthjort.github.io/_posts/2016-11-25-let-s-start-calling-code-performative-prose.markdown

 and functional programming will bring forth more code written to be understood by someone new to the language, new to the framework, or, in the best of worlds, new to code altogether.

+[^performative]: I think the "performative" part of the nickname is more obivous than the "prose" part, since most people understand that being "performative" kinda means that it "does something to the world".
+Even so, if you want to dive deeper into what performativity means in the context of human language (and its central role in some of the humanities), go ahead and read a section in the [Stanford Encyclopedia of Philosophy](http://plato.stanford.edu/entries/speech-acts/#ConForHowSayMakItSo).